2sungryul/linetracer/README.md

 # linetracer

-Linetracer using Jetson nano and Dyanmixel
+Linetracer using Jetson nano and Dynamixel

 Prerequisites : Opencv 4.6, Gstreamer, and Dynamixel C++ SDK